JemCopeCodes/HarvardCS50/README.md

 # HarvardCS50
 Code from working through the [Harvard CS50x2020](https://online-learning.harvard.edu/course/cs50-introduction-computer-science?delta=0) course.
+I think it's very useful to compare solutions so you can learn how to code better or see a different way to approach a problem, but make the effort to solve the problems yourself first even if it's frustrating.
+It's an important part of the learning process.

 ### Week 1:
 #### Mario